 Getting to Shanghai

 By train: Several trains depart for Shanghai from Xi’an per day.
-Not all are equal, and choosing the wrong one can put you onto a crash course to travel burnout thanks to the marathon distance of over 1,500 kilometres separating the cities.
+Not all are equal, and choosing the wrong one can put you on a crash course to travel burnout thanks to the marathon distance of over 1,500 kilometres separating the cities.

 The fastest trains ply the route between Xi’an North and Hongqiao Station in Shanghai 9 times daily in just 6 to 7.5 hours (compared to 15-22 hours on the slow trains).
-High speed G train tickets cost 669.5 yuan (second class), 1,095 yuan (first class), and 2,114 yuan (business class).
+High-speed G train tickets cost 669.5 yuan (second class), 1,095 yuan (first class), and 2,114 yuan (business class).